greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_python.html.md

 -   [Examples](#topic11)
 -   [References](#topic12)

 ## <a id="topic2"></a>About Greenplum PL/Python

 PL/Python is a loadable procedural language.
 With the Greenplum Database PL/Python extensions, you can write Greenplum Database user-defined functions and procedures in Python that take advantage of Python features and modules to quickly build robust database applications.

 You can run PL/Python code blocks as anonymous code blocks.
 See the [DO](../ref_guide/sql_commands/DO.html) command in the *Greenplum Database Reference Guide*.

-The Greenplum Database PL/Python extension is installed by default with Greenplum Database. `plpython3u`, introduced with Greenplum 6.22, supports developing functions using Python 3.9.
-Greenplum Database installs a compatible Python at `$GPHOME/ext/python3.9`.
+The Greenplum Database PL/Python extension is installed by default with Greenplum Database. `plpython3u` supports developing functions using Python 3.9.
+The VMware Greenplum installation process installs a Python 3.9 environment to your system as one of its dependencies.

 ### <a id="topic3"></a>Greenplum Database PL/Python Limitations

 -   Greenplum Database does not support PL/Python triggers.
 -   PL/Python is available only as a Greenplum Database untrusted language.
 -   Updatable cursors \(`UPDATE...WHERE CURRENT OF` and `DELETE...WHERE CURRENT OF`\) are not supported.

 ## <a id="topic4"></a>Enabling and Removing PL/Python support

 The PL/Python language is installed with Greenplum Database.
 To create and run a PL/Python user-defined function \(UDF\) in a database, you must register the PL/Python language with the database.

 ### <a id="topic5"></a>Enabling PL/Python Support

-Greenplum installs a compatible version of Python 3.9 in `$GPHOME/ext`.

 For each database that requires its use, register the PL/Python language with the SQL command `CREATE EXTENSION`.
 Because PL/Python is an untrusted language, only superusers can register PL/Python with a database.

 Run this command as the `gpadmin` user to register PL/Python with Python 3.9 support: